 Felix was offered a job by his big sister Mel in this small town.
-He hates it in Serene Bluff but he came up with the idea of using the storey of the Wailing Ghost to keep people away from the old mill where he could set up a printing press with his cellmate Fingers.
+He hates it in Serene Bluff but he came up with the idea of using the story of the Wailing Ghost to keep people away from the old mill where he could set up a printing press with his cellmate Fingers.
 Felix is the brains of the criminal gang.
 He arranges for the distribution of the counterfeit money.
 He knows he should ensure it is spread far away from Serene Bluff but he is lazy and occasionally spreads it in nearby towns.
-He thinks he accidently once gave a counterfeit bill to the State Trooper that is always coming by but the big, dump cop did not clue into it.
+He thinks he accidentally once gave a counterfeit bill to the State Trooper that is always coming by but the big, dumb cop did not clue into it.

 Damian Cooper (NPC)

 He is a veteran State trooper.
 He has been working on a case involving counterfeit $20 bills.
 A surprising number of which are found in towns in this backwater area of the State.
 He stopped once at the diner and came away with a counterfeit $20.
 A little background checking revealed Felix’s past.
 He is suspicious but needs proof.